alexmccaw/2024-4216COMP-Team7/readme.txt

+--- Liv's Visualisation ---
+To run my visualisation, is to run the dataFunctions.py file in the Python terminal and then select the second button, "Analysis of Streams against Charts".

 --- Shannon's Visualisation ---
 To run my visualisation, run the dataFunctions.py file in the Python terminal and then select the fourth button, "Analysis of how Release Dates affect Streams".